ACT UNITED

 Sextortion

-Sexting: sending, receiving, or forwarding sexually explicit messages, photographs, or images, on a cell phone, tablet, computer, or other digital device.
+Sexting: sending, receiving, or forwarding sexually explicit messages, photographs, or images, on a digital device.

 Perpetrators: there are two common offenders exploiting youth through control of sexually explicit photos and videos.
 The first is people, authority figures, or peers that youth know in real life.
 They use their relationship to pressure, persuade, or simply ask youth for an explicit photo or video.
-The second is online strangers who groom youth into relationships via social media platforms, texting, or gaming, to obtain that first explicit photo or video.
-In both scenarios, that first explicit image is used as collateral to extort the youth for more explicit material, for money, or to meet in person for sex acts, under fear of exposure or physical harm.
+The second is online "friends" who groom youth into relationships via social media platforms, texting, or gaming, to obtain that first nude or private photo or video.
+These "friends" can use their real identity or are often "catfish" predators using a fake profile pretending to be a peer.
+In both scenarios, that first private image is used to extort youth victims under fear of exposure or physical harm.

-The effects/ impact of sextortion on youth: is devastating!
+The impact of sextortion on youth: is devastating!
 As people who love and care for them, when there is a disclosure, or discovery, our emotions can be high, but this is not the time for anger or judgement.
-It is the time to give immediate support, gather information, and be their advocate to get legal and emotional help.
-Youth who have experienced online sexual exploitation report high anxiety, depression, isolation, fear, and 1 in 3 youth have committed a form of self-harm including cutting and attempts at suicide due to the stress, harassment, shame, and fear caused by this crime.
+It is the time to give immediate support, gather information, and be their advocate to get legal and emotional support.
+Youth who have experienced online sexual exploitation report high anxiety, depression, isolation, fear, and 1 in 3 youth report self-harming including cutting and attempts at suicide due to the stress, harassment, shame, and fear caused by this crime.

 #unitedwewin